You MUST complete a FAFSA and TAP application to be eligible for a Say Yes tuition scholarship.

 - If student federal, state and/or institutional financial aid covers the cost of tuition, no Say Yes tuition scholarship will be awarded.

-- If a student fails to maintain eligibility requirements, that student will not receive the tuition scholarship & grant.
+- If you fail to maintain eligibility requirements, you will not receive the tuition scholarship & grant.
 Continued Say Yes eligibility is determined by the previous semester.
 This does not apply to the first semester for incoming Freshmen.
 Spring semester eligibility is based on fall and moving forward, fall eligibility is based on the previous Spring.

 - Students that lose their eligibility can appeal.
 Eligibility appeals are submitted on the Say Yes website.

-- Students will receive notification from their school regarding their complete and updated financial aid package, including the award of any scholarships or grants, including Say Yes.
-Students do not receive notification from the Say Yes office.
+- You will receive notification from your school regarding your complete and updated financial aid package, including the award of any scholarships or grants, including Say Yes.
+You do not receive notification from the Say Yes office.
 All financial aid information, including the Say Yes award, comes from the school.

 - Say Yes scholarship payment disbursements to the colleges commence after the add/drop period each semester which varies for each school, and our partner schools are aware of the Say Yes payment disbursement timeline.
 This means school/classes will begin before awards are disbursed.

 - Say Yes will continue payment disbursements to the colleges starting in September and will continue throughout the semester until December of the fall semester and start in February ending in May/June of the spring semester.
-Students can view their (financial) student accounts via their school student portal.
+You can view your (financial) student accounts via your school student portal.
 Most schools notify students via school email or simply by posting to the student account.

-- Students must adhere to all Say Yes Syracuse deadlines (found on the Say Yes Syracuse webpage), as well as school-determined deadlines to remain eligible for Say Yes funding.
+- You must adhere to all Say Yes Syracuse deadlines (found on the Say Yes Syracuse webpage), as well as school-determined deadlines to remain eligible for Say Yes funding.

 Say Yes Syracuse Private College Partner students